OPNsenseLab

 Download the installer

 1. Go to opnsense.org/download and grab the latest stable release.
+Pick the mirror closest to you.

 Boot and install